larry-fuy/labs-c11/README.md

 labs-c11
 ========

-Learning materials for C++ 11 new features
+Learning materials for C++ 11 new features.
+The exercises from the course of C++11.